 The non-3GPP delay refers to the delay budget between the PEGC and the PINE in the non-3GPP access network.
 If the UE supports providing the non-3GPP delay budget, the UE may provide the network with the non-3GPP delay budget for the one or more QoS flows associated with the PDU sessions for a PIN during the PDU session establishment procedure as defined in subclause 6.4.1 or during the PDU session modification procedure as defined in subclause 6.4.2.
 The network takes into account the received non-3GPP delay budget to ensure the end-to-end QoS requirement of a PINE.

 NOTE 3: The support of a 5G-RG acting as a PEGC is not specified in this release of specification.

-Editor’s Note: (CR 5042, WIC PIN) It is FFS whether and how to limit the frequency with which the UE sends the non-3GPP delay budget to the network.

 * * * End of Change * * *